upb-lea/KiClearance/README.rst

 Troubleshooting
 ---------------------------------------
-This program has so far been tested only on Linux and Windows.
+* This program has so far been tested only on Linux and Windows.
+* For performance reasons when routing, the number of NetClasses should be less than 10(or not exceed this to any significant degree)